If you’re planning to upgrade the wheels on your car, there’s a concept you should know about — wheel offset and backspacing.

 Here’s a clear explanation of the difference between wheel offset and backspacing:

-- Offset: Measured from the wheel centerline to the mounting surface
+- Offset: Measured from the centerline of the wheel to the mounting surface

 - Backspacing: Measured from the outer edge of the back side of the wheel to the mounting surface